-- Keep It Updated: Since your sitemap is responsible for letting Google know about updates to your site, it’s only obvious that you need to keep it fresh.
+B. Keep It Updated: Since your sitemap is responsible for letting Google know about updates to your site, it’s only obvious that you need to keep it fresh.

-- Keep Fewer Number of URLs: Since Google doesn’t crawl sitemaps with more than 50,000 URLs, it’s better to have fewer, higher-quality URLs.
+C. Keep Fewer Number of URLs: Since Google doesn’t crawl sitemaps with more than 50,000 URLs, it’s better to have fewer, higher-quality URLs.

-Check the Number of Indexed Pages
+7. Check The Number Of Indexed Pages

 Knowing how many of your website’s pages are actually indexed in Google is important.

 Because they should match the actual number of pages on your site that you want to show up in the search results.

 You can check the indexing of your website pages by typing in site:domain.com in Google or Bing.

-Regularly Check Internal Links
+9. Regularly Check Internal Links

 Having a focused and well-thought out internal linking structure helps distribute the pagerank throughout the website effectively.

 When you’re checking or auditing internal links, here’s are three questions you need to focus on:

 If they are more than three clicks away from the homepage, try and bring them closer.
 The internal linking structure should not be complicated or too deep.

 It’s common sense to fix or remove any broken links because they’re bad for your visitors and search engines, both.
 Take care of them there and then.

 If yes, then you need to update the redirect links – especially if they have too many redirects.
-Doing this will send a positive signal to the the search engine crawlers and will also improve the load time.
+Doing this will send a positive signal to the search engine crawlers and will also improve the load time.

 Consistently auditing your internal links will yield great SEO results in the long run.

-Improve Your Website’s Crawl Budget
+10. Improve Your Website’s Crawl Budget

 Crawl budget is basically the number of your website’s pages crawled by the search engine in a day.